 If you are using your Synology NAS for hosting your WordPress or Joomla websites, and have high traffic over time, this article is for you because I will teach you how to configure the best PHP-FPM settings in your WebStation.

 The PHP-FPM mode (FastCGI Process Manager) on Synology NAS has three choices: Static, Dynamic and On demand.
 You can find this on WebStation / PHP Settings / Select Default PHP 7.3 then edit.
+You can also use PHP 7.4

 - Dynamic: is maybe the most commonly used mode; it’s set as default on Webstation; it allows the server to juggle the number of spawned PHP processes between several settings.